TheMitchWorksPro/TestProject/TMDB_TestFiles/TMDB_DevHelp_DBFilesSystem.md

 ## Subfolder Conventions

 - Each copy of the database needs the following folders:
-  - x
+  - /data
-  - x
+  - /excel_macros
-  - x
+  - /Reporting

 - Thes folders are customized for each DB as follows
-  - for a Toastmasters (TM) club, append a short abbreviation or club number at end of each folders
+  - for a Toastmasters (TM) club, append a short abbreviation or club number at end of the data folder
   - Examples:
-    - x
+    - data_myClub
-	- x
+    - excel_macros
-	- x
+    - Reporting

+Note:  The Above structure allows keeping of all working folders in one tree.
+Each club has its own Data but they will share the same macro code folder and Reporting output folders.

 ## Actual Subfolders in this project